ComputerLars/The-Syntheticist-Papers/README.md

 - **Computer Lars**: An anagram of Marcel Proust, Computer Lars handles curatorial aspects of the summit, guiding spectators through the syntheticist vision.
 - **Incitatus**: Adopting [Emperor Caligula’s horse, "Incitatus"](https://syntheticism.org/content/2virtualpoliticians.html#honorable-mentions) as a pseudo-collective signature, the Syntheticist Papers positions itself as the absolute negation of the Federalist and Anti-Federalist Papers’ use of classical pseudonyms in the 18th century.
 Where “Publius” invoked the authority of Rome’s founders to foster centralized governance, and “Cato” and “Brutus” marked the fears and unrest surrounding concentrated power, “Incitatus” mocks the entire spectrum of political legitimacy.
 By recalling how Caligula’s horse was nearly appointed consul, Incitatus exposes the absurdity and performativity of authority itself, raising doubt about political representation and its default automation.
 - **Simulated Summit**: Pre-summit language modeling that generate contingent data and numbers to simulate divergences in theoretical background.
-- **Virtual Politicians**: Many passages are specifically authored by the participating political AI of The Synthetic Summit.
+- **Virtual Politicians**: Many passages are specifically authored by summit [participats](https://syntheticism.org/content/2virtualpoliticians.html).
 - **Organ of the Autonomous Sciences**: An extra-disciplinary collective for research, art, and infrastructural organization.

 Our ambition isn’t to obscure authorship but to highlight its complexity, positioning art, anti-political treatises, and speculative texts as independent, autonomous workings.
 Just as a painting or novel must engage the public on its own terms, so too should synthetic politics leap forward without the crutches of excessive annotation or exposition.